Aretha Arrives

-Aretha Arrives is the eleventh studio album by American singer Aretha Franklin, released on August 4, 1967, by Atlantic Records.
+Aretha Arrives is the eleventh studio album by American singer Aretha Franklin.
+The album was released on August 4, 1967 by Atlantic Records.
 Its first single release was "Baby I Love You", a million-selling Gold 45, which hit #1 R&B and #4 on the Billboard Hot 100, followed by her cover version of The Rolling Stones' "(I Can't Get No) Satisfaction" in 1968.
 This was her second album for Atlantic.
 The sessions for the album were delayed because Franklin shattered her elbow in an accident during a Southern tour.
 She decided she was ready to record before her doctor thought she was ready.
 While she still did not have full mobility, she provided piano accompaniment on the slower songs and played with her left hand only on "You Are My Sunshine".
 In 2024, the song Prove It from the album was sampled by Canadian rapper Drake on his single The Heart Part 6.

 It eventually sold approximately 400,000 copies in the United States.